eugeneteoh/COMP6248-Deep-Learning/README.md

-# COMP6248 Labs
+# COMP6248

-University of Southampton COMP6248 Differentiable Programming (and Deep Learning) 2020-2021 Lab Exercises.
+University of Southampton COMP6248 Differentiable Programming (and Deep Learning) 2020-2021 Labs and Exercises.

 ## Contents